denten-courses/code-poetry/2014-fall/course-sched.md

 Explore: Chapters 8 & 9 in Kernighan's book.

+### Week 12: Peer production

+- Benkler, Yochai, and Helen Nissenbaum. “[Commons-Based Peer Production and Virtue](https://www.nyu.edu/projects/nissenbaum/papers/jopp_235.pdf)” Journal of Political Philosophy 14, no. 4 (December 1, 2006): 394–419.
+- Monroy-Hern, res, and ez. “[Cooperation and Attribution in an Online Community of Young Creators](http://download.scratch.mit.edu/cscw2010poster2.pdf).”
+- Diakopoulos, Nicholas, Kurt Luther, Yevgeniy (Eugene) Medynskiy, and Irfan Essa. “[The Evolution of Authorship in a Remix Society](http://www.kurtluther.com/pdf/p133-diakopoulos.pdf).”
+In Proceedings of the Eighteenth Conference on Hypertext and Hypermedia, 133–36.
+HT ’07.
+New York, NY, USA: ACM, 2007.

+**Studio:** Project management.
+Github workflow.

 # THIS SECTION IS IN FLUX DO NOT READ YET
 ### Week 10: Algorithmic Imagination
 * Browse Chamberlain, William, and Thomas Etter.
 [The Policeman’s Beard Is Half-constructed: Computer Prose and Poetry](http://www.ubu.com/historical/racter/index.html).
 New York, NY: W